gbitgit/puppet-modules/README.md

 and copy out what you need.
 This is looked down upon, but you do what you need to do.

+## Documentation

+Each module has a `README.md` file that is easily readable in a text editor or on GitHub.
+Additinally, the Puppet files themselves are extremely well commented, so please read those.

 ## Contributing

 If you use a module and you find a bug or tunable you'd like to contribute